 Everyone is excited about the holiday season and Father Christmas coming to visit the house, right?
-And because of all this excitement and the desired free time, relaxation and fun coming up, maintaining for the house and for the floors more specifically is definitely not on the top of the priority list.
+And because of all this excitement and the desired free time, relaxation and fun coming up, maintaining for the house and for the floors more specifically are definitely not on the top of the priority list.
 However, maintaining your wooden floors is definitely a necessity and this is important, even during the holidays, especially with so many guests and so much fun around the house coming up.
 We understand that the Christmas season can often turn out to be pretty overwhelming and stressful with all the last minute Christmas presents shopping, thinking of Christmas dinner menus, considering fun activities for the children and planning the holiday out of town.
-Because of that we have decided to share with you a last minute guide to how to save your wooden floors from the Santa’s clumsiness… because, you know, with all the cold weather outside and all the traveling with the reindeers he can be a little bit dizzy… or is it because of the egg nog?!
+Because of that, we have decided to share with you a last-minute guide to how to save your wooden floors from the Santa’s clumsiness… because, you know, with all the cold weather outside and all the travelling with the reindeers he can be a little bit dizzy… or is it because of the egg nog?!

 So, here are the most common situations, how Santa can destroy your flawless wooden floor we have noticed over the years and our recommendations on how to prepare and protect your wooden floor!